jdossgollin/2018-robust-adaptation-cyclical-risk/slides-agu/README.md

 ## Motivating Example

-The example here depicts a decision that New York City faced in the aftermath of Hurricane Sandy, but this question could just as easily apply to Phoenix, or Sonoma County, or Bangladesh.
+I'm going to start by thinking about a decision that New York City faced in the aftermath of Hurricane Sandy, but really I could just as easily apply to Phoenix, or Sonoma County, or Bangladesh.
-Decision-makers often have tradeoffs between a large, permanent structure and a sequence -- or portfolio -- of smaller, local projects.
+Since hurricanes will return, and since the sea level is rising, how should the City manage future flood damages?
-On the one hand, large structures -- like a sea wall to block storm surges -- provide unmatched protection against some types of risk.
+On the one hand, large structures -- like a sea wall to block storm surges shown in the top left -- provide unmatched protection against some types of risk.
-However, they lock in funds and are difficult to modify should requirements change.
+However, this project would lock in funds and be difficult to modify should future climatic or societal conditions change unexpectedly.
-On the other hand, a portfolio of smaller projects may be more robust, and is certainly more flexible and adaptive.
+Alternatively, a portfolio of smaller projects may be more robust, and is certainly more flexible and adaptive.

-With this in mind, the questions that I hope to work towards today involve scheduling, sequencing, and portfolio optimization.
+These measures might be smaller structures, financial instruments, or policy and operational shifts.

-In other words, how should we build a portfolio of small projects, and what is the trigger which might tell us when we need to invest in a permanent structural solution?
+With this in mind, I'm going to ask about how we ought to build a portfolio of small projects, how to maintain adaptability, and what, if any, is the trigger trigger which might tell us when we need to invest in a permanent structural solution.

-## Table of Contents

-These are deep questions.
-My approach today will be to lay out three interesting hypotheses about the world, which might seem obvious, but which are under-appreciated.
-I'll then show you some stylized experiments which probe the implications of these hypotheses, and which I think are of interest if you're wrestling with these deep questions.

 ## Hypotheses

-So let's jump in.
+These are deep questions which I won't fully answer.
+My approach today will be to lay out a few interesting hypotheses about the world, which might seem obvious, but which are also under-appreciated.
+Then, I'll show you some stylized experiments which probe some implications of these hypotheses.

 ## Idea 1

 When evaluating an investment in water or climate risk management, we typically perform cost-benefit analysis (or some variant thereof).
-Explicitly or implicitly, this means that we assess the net benefits of a project over a *finite* planning period, which I'll denote by the letter $M$.
+Explicitly or implicitly, this means that we assess the net benefits of a project over a *finite* planning period.

 This means that when we incorporate climate into our analysis, we need to consider climate conditions over this finite period, rather than infinitely into the future.
 For our giant sea wall this might be a planning period of 50 to 100 years.